facultyai/dash-bootstrap-components/components_page/components/carousel.md

 ## With controls

 Here we add the previous and next controls.
-The default is for the slideshow to autoplay after the user manually cycles the first item.
-Set `ride="carousel"` to start the slideshow on page load.

 {{example:components/carousel/controls.py:carousel}}